www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [ ] Improve styling of news.
 * [ ] Consider making distinction between hard and soft constraints.
 * [ ] Add link to editor at `Introduction to the Generic Allocator`.
+* [ ] Delete data fields, that do not exist anymore, because i.e. the argument of a importCsvData call was changed.
+* [ ] Add to `Constraint Rating Report` the info, if the solution is complete or not.
 # Done Tasks
+* [x] Make sport lesson assignment an additional GUI editor example.
+    * [x] Make it easy to try out colloquium and sport planning example by creating an example select menu in the editor.
+        * [x] Generate problem specific buttons only via client side Javascript code and do not use XSL anymore for that.
+            * [x] Place field buttons before example sub menu.
+            * [x] Create `*.csv` buttons via Javascript and not XSL.
+            * [x] Renaming the argument of `importCsvData('[...]')` breaks the editor at the backend.
+        * [x] Add button for sport course example loading.
+            * [x] Transform linear vertical menu to a vertical tree menu.
+            * [x] Delete all fields.
+            * [x] Delete all field buttons.
+            * [x] Request example problem.
+            * [x] Rename `net-splitcells-websiter-server-form-update` to `net-splitcells-website-server-form-update`.
+            * [x] Load example data.
+                * [x] Defining editor update messages.
+                    * [o] Create a new base table API for Dem, in order to provide a way to conveniently use data oriented programming.
+                      -> The new base table API is not required yet.
+                * [x] Providing examples via update messages. -> See ColloquiumExample.
+                    * [x] Create and use a form update domain object, in order to simplify code and make it more statically type safe. -> FormUpdate
+                * [x] Implement this for colloquium example.
+                * [x] Implement this for sport course example.
+                * [x] Move EditorProcessor form update constants to FormUpdate of the website server.
+        * [x] Add button for colloquium planning example.
+        * [x] Generate problem specific form fields via client side Javascript instead of XSL as well.
+        * [x] Create sub menu for the problem fields.
+        * [x] Add additional button for the definition field at the top level of the menu.
+    * [x] Load test data for both examples.
+        * [x] ColloquiumExample
+        * [x] SportCourseExample
+        * [x] Select CSV data fields, does not color these like the other buttons.
+    * [x] Load initial editor data like it is done for the example's menu.
+        * [x] Remove ColloquiumPlanningSuppliesTestData.
+        * [x] Remove ColloquiumPlanningDemandsTestData.
+    * [x] Initialize all editor data fields.
+Currently, an initial `Calculate solution` is required for all fields to be visible in the GUI.
 * [x] Create sport lesson assignment model.
     * [x] Create SportsCoursePlanningTest.
         * [x] Create not rater.